-If the need is not education-related in nature (for example, a medical expense), the institution can provide the Student Support Funds (formerly incentive grant funds) to the student and notify the student that the funds will need to be reported as "other untaxed income" on their FAFSA for the base year in which it was received.
+If the need is not education-related in nature (for example, a medical expense), the institution can provide the Student Support Funds to the student and notify the student that the funds will need to be reported as "other untaxed income" on their FAFSA for the base year in which it was received.

-For example, a student receives non-education based Student Support Funds (formerly incentive grant funds) in 2019.
-When that student completes the FAFSA in 2021-22, based on the U.S. Department of Education's use of prior-prior year income for FAFSA filing, the student will use 2019 calendar year income for that application and report it then.
+For example, a student receives non-education based Student Support Funds in 2020.
+When that student completes the FAFSA in 2022-23, based on the U.S. Department of Education's use of prior-prior year income for FAFSA filing, the student will use 2020 calendar year income for that application and report it then.

-In the unusual circumstance that Passport Student Support Funds (formerly incentive grant) are used to enhance a student's financial aid award, the funds must be reported as financial aid received by the student in the Unit Record Report (URR).
-For example, if the student received a \$4,500 Passport to College Scholarship and a \$500 Support Fund payment to supplement their financial aid award, the institution should report thatthe student received a \$5,000 Passport to College Scholarship on the URR.
+In the unusual circumstance that Passport Student Support Funds are used to enhance a student's financial aid award, the funds must be reported asfinancial aid received by the student in the Unit Record Report (URR).
+For example, if the student received a \$5,000 Passport to College Scholarship and a \$500 Support Fund payment to supplement their financial aid award, the institution should report that the student received a \$5,500 Passport to College Scholarship on the URR.

-Institutions report that Passport Student Support Funds (formerly incentive grant funding) has allowed designated support staff to offer food with activities and provide resources that are unique to students from foster care.
+Institutions report that Passport Student Support Funds has allowed designated support staff to offer food with activities and provide resources that are unique to students from foster care.